chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 and an ending sound (mouth shut).

-The `responseIDs` array is an array of possible "response" sound IDs for use with the call and response/copycat tool.
+The `responseIDs` array is an array of possible "response" sound IDs for use with the response-copying.
+Useful for copy-and-response games.

 If `baseBpm` is used, the sound effect will be pitched accordingly during playback based on the current tempo relative to the value set in `baseBpm`.
 Example: When playing at 180 BPM and the base BPM is 120, the sound effect will be sped up by 1.5x.

-The `loops` field is a boolean indicating if the sound should loop.

 ## `PatternObject` structure
 ```json